Skip to main content

 What is a Maid of Honour?

-To help you determine which maid of honour duties you need to remember, we have a full maid of honour checklist including duties before the wedding, on the day and post wedding, too.
+A maid of honour and bridesmaid are both important roles – but typically the maid of honour has more responsibilities.
+To help you determine which maid of honour tasks you will need to remember, we’ve drawn up a complete maid of honour checklist below, including the duties required before the wedding, on the day and post-wedding, too.

 Maid of Honour Duties Before the Wedding